eoinkelly/notes/oauth/oauth.md

     * the authorization server should not be silly enough to use just the client identifier to authenticate the client

-The spec does not ban unregistered clients but also doesn't define how things might work with them except to say that "a security review is required" ...
+The spec does not ban unregistered clients but also doesn't define how things might work with them except to say that _a security review is required_

-    * TL;DR - clients should be registered
+TL;DR: All clients should be registered

 ### Client type and client profile